• Skip to primary navigation

 Instant Pot Pork Carnitas

 I’ve said it before and I will say it again, Mexican food is my favorite.
 I could eat it every day.
-And one of my favorites Mexican dishes is Pork Carnitas.
+And one of my favorite Mexican dishes is Pork Carnitas.
 So making Carnitas in my Instant Pot Pressure cooker was really a no-brainer for me.

 Shredded Pork on Baking Sheet ready to be broiled